 The Society owns one of the most renowned specialist archaeological and historical Libraries in the country.
 We also fund research - a number of Grants to support the cost of research and travel are available to students, researchers and scholars.
 We also have a very active selection of Publications programme on both academic and general interest topics.
 (Image: Society publications, including the Antiquaries Journal)

-The programme has been generously supported by Arts Council England, Geoffrey Bond OBE, DL, FSA, NADFAS, The Radcliffe Trust, The Company of Arts Scholars and The Oxford Research Centre in Humanities (TORCH), Univ. of Oxford.
+The Artist in Residence programme has been generously supported by Arts Council England, Geoffrey Bond OBE, DL, FSA, NADFAS, The Radcliffe Trust, The Company of Arts Scholars and The Oxford Research Centre in Humanities (TORCH), Univ. of Oxford.

 We are proud to announce that Kelmscott Manor has received the Small Visitor Attraction of the Year - Gold Award 2014 from Cotswold Tourism.